1 Best Neonatologist in Delhi, Delhi

 When Should You Consult a Neonatologist?

-Parents in Delhi, Delhi should consult a neonatologist immediately if a newborn shows any of the following symptoms:
+Parents in @variable, @state should consult a neonatologist immediately if a newborn shows any of the following symptoms:

 Difficulty breathing or fast breathing